mrets/Help/projects_new_generator.md

 5. Documentation supporting the capacity factor calculation and annual output of a generator, (E.g., solar design tools such as Aurora, HelioScope, PVsyst, PV Watts, etc.)
 6. Multi-fuel Generators must submit to M-RETS a report prepared by a licensed professional engineer containing documentation for measuring and verifying the quantities of each fuel type, the method of determining the net heat content and moisture content of each fuel source, and the heat rate of the Generator.
 M-RETS will share this documentation with state or provincial regulators upon request of the regulator.
 7. Generator Assets with installed battery backups must provide documentation to illustrate that grid power used to charge the battery is not metered as generation from the renewable Generating Asset.

-Use the Documents tab interface to upload documents.
-By Selecting the blue "Upload Document" a local search function can be accessed.

 ![](https://github.com/mrets/photos/blob/master/new_generator4b.png?raw=true)